 The Thich Nhat Hahn’s Walking Meditation incorporates a phrase into your walk.
 Walk slowly, being aware of each movement you make and each step you take.
 Choose a phrase and breathe this in and out as you walk.
 You can also incorporate a mindfulness practice into your walking meditation.
 As you walk, notice the sensations in your body—focus your breath on areas that feel stiff or sore.
 An important aspect of any mindfulness walking meditation is an awareness of your surroundings, your mental and emotional states, and the process of walking.

-If you are like me and find yourself counting as you walk, you may want to try a Yoga Walking Meditation.
+If you find yourself counting as you walk, you may want to try a Yoga Walking Meditation.
 This practice coordinates the breath with your step.
 Inhale for 4 steps (or adjust this to your personal preference), hold your breath for 4 steps, exhale for 4 steps, and hold again for 4 steps before inhaling.

 You may be skeptical about what meditation can do for you, but you will never know until you try.
 Start small—aiming for a few minutes rather than hours on end—and with a practice that resonates with you.
 Then, as you become more experienced, try branching out and experiment with new and unfamiliar practices.